Promotion of Health Management

 - Nutrition fairs (nutrition education + purchase support for vegetables directly from producers supervised by registered dietitians)

-- On-site stretching and massage (15-minute body maintenance guidance by physical trainers)
+- On-site stretching and massage (body maintenance guidance by physical trainers)

 - Workplace group influenza vaccinations (collaborative initiative with Tokyo Real Estate Health Insurance Association), etc.